 Table of Contents[Hide][Show]

-A Mom and Her Teen Girl: a Different Kind of Disney Visit
+A Mother-Daughter Trip to WDW: a Different Kind of Disney Visit

 You Have Control of Your Schedule

-With just the two of us, we can build our itinerary around our favorites.
-I suggest selecting something that one of you really wants to do.
-For example, may daughter loves going to Epcot, but because the other three Disney parks usually win out in our family, we don’t get to spend much time there.
-So, guess what is going on the schedule for this trip?
-You guessed it: a day at Epcot!
+With just the two of us, we could build our itinerary around our favorites.
+I suggest keeping in mind something that one of you really wants to do.
+For example, my eldest daughter loves going to Epcot, but because the other three Disney parks usually win out in our family, Epcot is usually the odd one out.
+So, guess what went on the schedule for her for this trip?
+You guessed it: a full day at Epcot!

 In addition, it is best to resist the urge to overload the schedule.
 Keep extra time in your plans to do unexpected activities on the spur of the moment.
-Some resort hopping or a special lunch in one of the parks is easy to fit in when the schedule is more open and unplanned.
+Resort hopping to Disney’s Grand Floridian resort, a special lunch in one of the parks, grabbing a beignet at Port Orleans or perhaps squeezing in a massage is easier to do when the schedule is more open and unplanned.

 I am a minimalist at heart, especially when it comes to packing a suitcase.
 I love the challenge of carrying only what I think I will really use or need.
 When traveling as a duo, there are a couple of advantages to traveling light.
-Firstly, since we won’t have any extra helping hands, one suitcase per person is a practical way to make sure that each of us can carry our own stuff.
-Try to pack just a carry-on piece of luggage.
-That approach will save both money and energy.
+Firstly, since it’s just the two of you, one carry-on suitcase per person is a practical way to make sure that each of us is not overloaded with luggage.

 Secondly, we realize that we are packing for a fun trip together and not for a fashion show.
 While we will bring clothes that look cute and are functional, we don’t really care too much if we wear something twice during our adventure.
-There are thousands of people vacationing there – no one will care that you wore an article of clothing more than once!
+There are thousands of people vacationing there.
+No one will care that you wore an article of clothing more than once in those photos at Cinderella castle!
 Pack for your own ease and comfort.